...

 Preventative Measures

-• Limit voice data: Be cautious about sharing voice recordings or personal information online.
+• Limit voice data: Be very cautious about sharing voice recordings or personal information online.

 • Privacy settings: Regularly review and adjust privacy settings on social media to limit access to your personal data.